Ashigarg123/secrettops/README.md

 # Secrettops
 This project proposes the idea to use the Zero Knowledge Proof concept in modern authentication systems.
+This systems lets you authenticate without even sharing any sensitive information like password!
+Read more about Zero Knowledge Proof here: [ZKP](https://en.wikipedia.org/wiki/Zero-knowledge_proof)

 ## Demo
 Youtube video here